MTV Video Music Award for Best Album

-The MTV Video Music Award for Best Album is a recent award given at the annual MTV Video Music Awards.
-It was first introduced at the 2022 MTV Video Music Awards as Album of the Year, making this the first time that the ceremony has recognized albums in the award-giving categories.
-The award was not presented in 2024 and was reintroduced in 2025 under its current name.
+The MTV Video Music Award for Best Album is a recent category presented at the annual MTV Video Music Awards.
+It was introduced at the 2022 ceremony as Album of the Year, marking the first time the VMAs recognized full-length albums as part of its awards.
+The category was not presented in 2024 and was reinstated in 2025 under its current name.